-Trinity's day nursery takes care of children from 3 months to 4.5 years of age.
+Trinity's Day Nursery takes care of children from 3 months to 4.5 years of age.
+The Day Nursery is open for 51 weeks of the year from 8:00-18:00 during term time and 8:00-17:30 outside of term time.
 There are five different rooms for children of different age groups.
-The nursery is approved for the CCS, ECCE and CETS scheme.
-The nursery offers very completive rates and more information can be found at: www.tcd.ie/about/services/daynursery
+All meals are provided with the exception of bottles for infants.
+The nursery is approved for the CCS, ECCE and CETS schemes.
+The nursery offers very competitive rates and more information can be found at: www.tcd.ie/about/services/daynursery